EpistasisLab/Aliro/docs/guides/Scikit_Learn_API_Guide.md

-#  User Guide for AI engine as a standalone python package
+#  User Guide of PennAIpy

 ### Installation of AI engine as a standalone python package ###
 PennAI AI engine is built on top of several existing Python libraries, including: